 Richard Carlile was the greatest public man of his time.
 No contemporary equalled him in courage, public affection, and libertarian impulse.
-Posterity will rank his fame higher than that of Thomas Paine even, no less for the part he played in the emancipation of the English Press and the enlightenment of the proteatiat, than for his personal firmness of character.
+Posterity will rank his fame higher than that of Thomas Paine even, no less for the part he played in the emancipation of the English Press and the enlightenment of the proletariat, than for his personal firmness of character.
 The present record is not merely an essay of historical interest, not a dead monument, but a live propagandist study.
 It is full of the eternal spirit of revolt, the fire of freedom and defiance.
-Carlile's revoit, the are of freedom and dehance.
-Carlie's jail wisdom-with its caustic criticisms of "law and order" methods of revolt-and the daring of his publishing-with its essays delineating the character of a soldier-are of special import at the present time.
-Knowledge of his work and message are a vital necessity to every toiler who thinks that he might be free. thinks that he might be free.
+Carlile's jail wisdom-with its caustic criticisms of and order "methods of revolt-and the d and order "methods of revolt-and the daring of his publishing-with its essays delineating the character of a soldier-are of special import at the present time.
+Knowledge of his work and message are a vital necessity to every toiler who thinks that he might be free.